IrynaUkr/mars-rover/README.md

 The Plateau describes the grid, it has maximum coordinates (x,y).
 Coordinates are stored in fields posX, posY.
-The lower-left coordinate of the Plateau is (0,0) Rover can't move beyond of the border
+The lower-left coordinate of the Plateau is (0,0) Rover can't move beyond of the border (throws the exception)

 ### The Mars Rover class impl Rover
 Mars Rover depends on: